Executive Council of Prince Edward Island

 The Executive Council of Prince Edward Island (informally and more commonly, the Cabinet of Prince Edward Island) is the cabinet of that Canadian province.

 Almost always made up of members of the Legislative Assembly of Prince Edward Island, the Cabinet is similar in structure and role to the Cabinet of Canada while being smaller in size.
 As federal and provincial responsibilities differ there are a number of different portfolios between the federal and provincial governments.

 The Lieutenant-Governor of Prince Edward Island, as representative of the King in Right of Prince Edward Island, heads the council, and is referred to as the Governor-in-Council.
 Other members of the Cabinet, who advise, or minister, the vice-regal, are selected by the Premier of Prince Edward Island and appointed by the Lieutenant-Governor.
 Most cabinet ministers are the head of a ministry, but this is not always the case.

-Current cabinet
+Current Council

-The current cabinet was formed on February 21, 2025 following the resignation of Premier Dennis King from the Executive Council.